bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 describe GuessGame do
   ...
-  it "should recognize the correct answer when the guess is correct." do
+  it "recognize the correct answer when the guess is correct." do
     fake_randomizer = stub(:get => 25)
     fake_console = double('Console').as_null_object
     fake_console.should_receive(:output).with('Your guess is correct')